Moving to Malta from UK.

 • Consider location — proximity to your chosen school can save valuable commuting time.

-Buying a Property in Malta: Real Estate Malta Guide for UK Expats
+Buying Property in Malta: Complete Guide for UK Expats

 Why Buy Property in Malta?